pegi3s/dockerfiles/abyss/2.1.0/README.md

+# (Please note that the original software licenses still apply)

 This image facilitates the usage of [`ABySS`](https://github.com/bcgsc/abyss), a de novo sequence assembler intended for short paired-end reads and large genomes.
 All `abyss-*` commands are available in the path.
 For instance, you can show the `abyss-pe` help by running `docker run --rm pegi3s/abyss abyss-pe -h`.

 # Available images